Global Alliance for Banking on Values

 The Global Alliance for Banking on Values (GABV) is an independent association of 'values-based banks' with a shared mission to use finance to deliver environmental, social, and corporate governance (ESG) positive outcomes.
-The GABV consists of over 60 member banks, credit unions and microfinance institutions, from a total of 44 countries.
-The group has 16 supporting partners.
+The GABV consists of over 70 member banks, credit unions and microfinance institutions.
 Its headquarters are in Amsterdam, Netherlands.

-Marcos Eguiguren from GABV said that values-based banking means putting "People before Profit" These are banks that use money to deliver economic, social and environmental development.
-They set themselves apart from traditional banks based on where they put their customers' money, how they manage lending, such as by providing loans and services to sustainable projects, individuals, and entrepreneurs, and avoiding investing money in the pure financial and speculative economy, by support their local communities and the environment, and by how they treat their staff and customers.
+GABV's mission is to put finance at the service of people and the planet.
+These are banks that use money to deliver economic, social, and environmental development.
+They set themselves apart from traditional banks through their responsible approach to customers' money and lending practices.
+This includes providing loans and services to sustainable projects, individuals, and entrepreneurs, and avoiding investing in the pure financial and speculative economy, supporting their local communities and the environment, and maintaining ethical standards in how they treat staff and customers.

 History

 The GABV was founded in 2009.
-Its founding members were Triodos Bank, ShoreBank, BRAC Bank, Mibanco Peru, Alternative Bank Switzerland, Merkur Bank, GLS Bank, Banca Etica Adriatica, New Resource Bank and XacBank.
+Its founding members were Triodos Bank, ShoreBank, BRAC Bank, Mibanco Peru, Alternative Bank Switzerland, Merkur Bank, GLS Bank, Banca Populare Etica, New Resource Bank and XacBank.
 In 2010, the company had its first annual meeting in Bangladesh.

-The 2011 Lima Declaration demanded that value-based banks be recognized through appropriate regulation and not be adversely impacted by regulations intended to address issues related to mainstream banks.
+The 2011 Lima Declaration demanded that value-based banks be recognised through appropriate regulation and not be adversely impacted by regulations intended to address issues related to mainstream banks.

 2013 resulted in the first International Banking on Values Day, the creation of the Europe and North America regional chapters, as well as the Berlin Declaration.

 In 2014, the GABV's scorecard, a set of common impact metrics, which allows banks to report their social impact of a bank through a harmonised method, was launched.

+In 2016, the first Leadership Academy was launched, a program for senior professionals in values-based financial institutions.
+The program, in collaboration with MIT Colab and Presencing Institute, empowers changemakers to align financial leadership with social and environmental impact.

 The ninth summit was held in Kathmandu, Nepal in 2017.
 This meeting concluded with the Kathmandu Declaration, a commitment to a long-term positive social impact towards renewing the whole banking system.

 In November 2022, BRAC Bank hosted the group's 13th in-person summit, in Dhaka, Bangladesh.

+The 15th anniversary annual meeting took place in Italy in 2024, where the Milan Declaration: A Statement for Peace was issued.

+In March 2025, the GABV held its annual meeting in Uganda, hosted by Centenary Bank, one of the country's largest microfinance institutions.
+The event focused on the role of financial institutions in advancing economic empowerment in Africa and highlighted approaches to integrating sustainability into banking models in emerging markets.